MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

 To resolve the MUX VMs and BGP router connection error:

 - Ensure you have connectivity between the MUX VMs and the ToR switches.
-If you're using network virtualization, the peering should occur over the Hyper-
-V Network Virtualization Provider Address (HNV PA) network.
+If you're using network virtualization, the peering should occur over the Hyper-V Network Virtualization Provider Address (HNV PA) network.

 - Check that the connection is established by running the following on the MUX VMs: